hyans221/CNPM_QLySinhVien/README.md

 # Student Management System

-## Overview

-The **Student Management System** is a desktop application developed to streamline the management of student data, course enrollments, faculty information, and departmental structures within an academic setting.
-This system supports key administrative tasks and provides role-based access for faculty and administrators, ensuring secure and efficient management of student records.

 ## Features

 - **Student Management**: Manage student details, including personal information, class enrollment, and contact details.